SyntheticNerd/algorithms-and-data-structures-js/binary-search-trees/readme.md

       - If there is move to that node and repeat these steps
       - if there is not we're done searching

+### Delete All

+- starting at the root
+  - check if there is a root, if not

 Tail recursive function